nsidc/qgreenland/doc/contributor/how-to/contribute-layers.md

 ### Vector layers

 - Polygon labels inside polygons
-- All attributes have reasonable types
+- All attributes have reasonable types (e.g,. a `population` attribute should be an integer type, not string)